hozza/medium-viable-startpage/README.md

 Some great static-website startpages are offered open-source style over at <https://www.reddit.com/r/startpages/>.

 ## Shortcuts
-This satrtpark supports keyboard shortcuts, no need to use the mouse anywhere!
+This startpage supports keyboard shortcuts, no need to use the mouse anywhere!
 Great if you're more at-home in the terminal :nerd:.

 <kbd>Tab</kbd>+<kbd>KEY</kbd> to open your links.